How to Fix the “SSL Handshake Failed” Error Easily

 2. Verify That Your SSL Certificate Is Still Valid

-An expired or invalid SSL certificate often causes the “SSL Handshake Failed” error.
-To ensure a successful SSL handshake, verifying your SSL certificate is valid and correctly installed is essential.
-Here’s how to check your certificate:
+An expired or invalid SSL certificate is a direct cause of the "SSL Handshake Failed" error.
+To ensure a successful handshake, confirm that the certificate is valid and installed for the correct domain.
+Here’s how to check:

-Navigate to your website in any web browser, click the site info icon in the address bar, and then select the “Connection is secure” option.
+Navigate to the affected site in any browser, click the site info icon in the address bar, and select "Connection is secure."

 Connection is secure Option in Google Chrome